Minebench/Tresor/README.md

 ## Features
 - UUID compatible
-- Run multiple service provider (economy/permission/etc.) and set plugins to use a specific service provider
+- Run multiple service provider (economy/permission/etc.) and map specific service provider to be used by certain plugins
 - Fallback to other service providers
 - (Maybe: BungeeCord support)